marilynpesantez/sample_repo/README.md

-Welcome to the sample GitHub ReadME!
-Use this template as an outline for your data analytics projects.
-Include one ReadME per repository, with each repository storing one project.
-Remember, it's better to have quality over quantity - having 2 stellar business-relevant projects stands out much more than 3+ mediocre projects.
-Feel free to make a copy of this or fork this repository and make it your own.
-Happy portfolio-ing :)

 # Project Background
 The Online Retail II dataset comes from a UK-based, non-store online retailer specializing in unique all-occasion gift-ware.

 This data contains transactional records running from December 1, 2009, to December 9, 2011.
 The business relied heavily on e-commerce, with a substantial portion of the sales within this frame being driven by wholesalers.
 This project analyzes the company's retail performance over a two-year time span to derive actionalable insights.
 This project addresses/analyze sales trends, evaluates product performance, and uncover areas where business strategies can be enhanced. --> to uncover untapped potential for promotion bundles, untapped markets, and inventory/logistical improvements to accomodate for holiday.

-fluff: will be analyzed to uncover actionable insights and guide future business strategies |

 Insights and recommendations are provided on the following key areas: